 We were booked into a hotel in a hilltop medieval village called Castellini in Chianti, and upon arrival we were completely blown away.
 The Hotel Palazzo Squarcialupi (don’t ask me to pronounce it!), on the main street of Castellina in Chianti, was a vision of 15th century Renainssance architecture overlooking beautiful gardens and vineyards in the valley below.

 We discovered that we had been upgraded to a suite, featuring a separate living area and spacious bedroom in a loft above.
-Our own private little balcony overlooked the Tuscan countryside.
+Our own private little balcony overlooked the Tuscan countryside, worthy of an exclusive resort.
 We were in heaven!

 Not only this, but it also had its own Day Spa – La Tinaia Wellness Centre, located in the basement of the hotel, with sauna, steam room, jacuzzi and changerooms equipped with everything you need.
 It was the ideal place to relax after a long day of driving and poking around the numerous medieval Tuscan villages we visited.

 This charming Tuscan village, dating back to the fifth century B.C., located between Florence and Siena, was fortified by hexagonal walls that still stand today.
 Castellini in Chianti, whose emblem is the black rooster, main street of Via Ferruccio is dotted with little cafes, restaurants, wine cellars and souvenir shops.

 As we strolled down the main street we noticed a few of the significant historical buildings, including our hotel – formerly the Palazzo Ugalini, Palazzo Bianciardi, The Church of the S.S.
 Salvatore, Piazza del Comune and the Medieval Castle.

 For a fascinating look into Castellini’s history you can visit The Archeological Museum of the Chianti Senese that is located in the main piazza.